 What Causes Gum Disease?

 Our mouths are full of bacteria.
 These bacteria and other particles, constantly form a sticky, colorless “plaque” on teeth.
-Brushing and flossing helps get rid of plaque.
+Brushing and flossing help get rid of plaque.
 Plaque that is not removed can form tartar and only a dentist can remove tartar by Scaling.
 We help guide and train our patients with basic Oral hygiene measures including demonstration on brushing and flossing techniques.
 Routine oral checkups are done and recommended to every individual to improve their dental health.

 The longer plaque and tartar are on teeth, the more harmful they become.
 The bacteria cause inflammation of the gums which is called gingivitis.
 During gingivitis, the gums become red, swollen and can bleed easily.
 Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing and flossing and regular cleaning by a dentist or hygienist.
 This form of gum disease does not include any loss of bone and tissue that hold in place.